jpforcioli/github_howto_jsonrpc_api/023_meta_fields.rst

      ]
    }

-How to add a firewall policy meta-fields?
+How to add a firewall policy Meta-fields?
 +++++++++++++++++++++++++++++++++++++++++

-We add firewall policy meta-field ``test_001``:
+We add firewall policy Meta-field ``test_001``:

 **REQUEST:**